 What advice would you offer bloggers today as you look toward the next decade?

-Do I really have to look toward the next decade? (laughs)
+Do I really have to look toward the next decade of Influencer blogging? (laughs)

 I want to go back to longevity.
 It’s easy for anyone to start a business and just start putting up content.
 Maybe you’ll get a brand deal in year one.
 The chances of you making it to year two or year three are slim if you’re not putting in the work.
 You have to think about the audience you want to serve.
 You have to define your niche.